Funding Your Buy-Sell Transactions

 A properly structured Buy-Sell Agreement (BSA) ensures a market for owners’ equity when they leave the business, restricts the transfer of shares to unwanted parties, and lays out a set of rules and processes that mitigate the overall risk of uncertainty when a trigger event occurs.
-However, when adequate funding mechanism(s) aren’t in place, this well-intentioned agreement may not work as intended.
-I will briefly outline three common funding mechanisms that we see in our review of buy-sell agreements for business valuation purposes.
+However, without having adequate funding mechanism(s) in place, a well-intentioned buy-sell agreement may not satisfy the shareholders needs when a trigger occurs.

-Seller financing is often used in BSA’s.
+- Seller financing is often used in BSA’s.
 Price and terms of the note should be clearly spelled out: full payment upon a trigger event?
 Or a down payment, term, and rate?
 Some agreements adjust the rate annually to reflect market rates, where others leave the rate fixed or pegged to a benchmark rate as of the buy-sell date.
 What about protection in case of default?
 My point is that there is no prescribed way.
 Obviously financing is a negotiation that can be as creative or as simple as the participants deem practical.

 - Corporate cash or a bank loan that provides funding is another funding.
 However, cash isn’t always an option for small, closely-held firms that lack large cash reserves.
 Securing a bank loan for buyouts is often challenging, especially when a firm has just lost a key executive.

 As a fourth option, we occasionally see clients partner with a private equity group to buy out a departing shareholder.
 By doing this they can also gain access to new capital to support future growth.
 This type of funding is usually only available to companies with a few million dollars in annual free cash flow.
 We know a lot of private equity groups and can make introductions when appropriate.